cloudmesh-community/book/chapters/pi/case.md

 * <http://dbakevlar.com/2015/08/emulating-a-raspberry-pi-on-virtualbox/>

-The next step includes the deployment of multiple VMs emulating Raspberrys.
+The next step includes the deployment of multiple VMs emulating Raspberry's.
 Naturally each should have its own name so you can distinguish them.
-Instead of just using the GUI, it would be improtant to find out how to start them from a commandline as a shell script as well as tear them down.
+Instead of just using the GUI, it would be important to find out how to start them from a command line as a shell script as well as tear them down.

-Next you will need to make sure you can communicate from the PIs to each other.
+Next you will need to make sure you can communicate from the Pi's to each other.
 This is naturally the same as on a real cluster

 TODO: provide a tutorial

 This can be chosen as part of your project, but you need to develop a cloudmesh command for managing the cluster.
-This includes starting and stoping as well as checkpointing the cluster from a cloudmesh command.
+This includes starting and stopping as well as check-pointing the cluster from a cloudmesh command.
 Furthermore you need to benchmark it and identify how to do this and contrast this to other clusters that you may start or have access to.
 Please get in contact with Gregor.
-This prject is reserverd for online students, as residential students will have access to real Rasperry PI hardware.
+This project is reserved for online students, as residential students will have access to real Raspberry PI hardware.

 Please note that this project may have to use QEMU.